Young couple taking fire pit after hot tub with her dog

 4. Modern Fire Pit: Embrace a sleek and minimalist aesthetic with a modern fire pit design.
 Opt for a metal or concrete fire pit in a clean and contemporary style.
 Pair it with a hot tub in a complementary color or finish to create an elegant outdoor setting.

-6. Materials: The materials you choose for your patio will significantly affect its look and feel.
-Consider using durable, low-maintenance materials like concrete or stone for the patio surface and weather-resistant materials for any seating or other features you plan on including.
+• Materials: Opt for durable, low-maintenance materials like concrete or stone for the patio surface and weather-resistant options for furniture and features.

 Patio with hot tub and fire pit